nodtOx/FGBrowser/README.md

 ## How It Works

-1. **Crawler**: Built-in Rust crawler fetches game data from the source
+1. **Crawler**: Built-in Rust crawler fetches publicly available game information and torrent magnet links from FitGirl Repacks website
-2. **Database**: SQLite database stores all game information locally
+2. **Database**: SQLite database stores game metadata and magnet links locally for easy browsing
 3. **Image Cache**: Automatically downloads and caches game cover images
-4. **Browse**: Search, filter, and view game details offline
+4. **Browse**: Search, filter, and view game information offline
-5. **Download**: Copy magnet links or open in your torrent client
+5. **Magnet Links**: Copy magnet links to use with your torrent client
-6. **Popular Repacks**: Tracks and displays trending games by time period
+6. **Popular Repacks**: Tracks and displays trending repacks by time period

+**Note**: This application only stores metadata and magnet links.
+No game files are downloaded, hosted, or distributed by this application.

 ## CLI Tool